galliani/contextmax/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please ensure all tests pass and maintain our 91%+ coverage requirement.
+Please ensure all tests pass and maintain the coverage.

 ## 📄 License